nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-why-use-apis.md

 tags: [javascript]
 ---

-<abbr title="Application Programming Interfaces">APIs</abbr> are a way for the frontend of your application to communicate with the backend (in other words, a way for your user to get the data of your application).
-While it's possible to write an application without the use of an API, and simply combine the frontend and backend logic (i.e. combine the model and the view in <abbr title="Model-View-Controller, a common architecture for modern applications">MVC</abbr> architecture), there's a reason why APIs have become so commonplace in web apps today.
+<abbr data-title="Application Programming Interfaces">APIs</abbr> are a way for the frontend of your application to communicate with the backend (in other words, a way for your user to get the data of your application).
+While it's possible to write an application without the use of an API, and simply combine the frontend and backend logic (i.e. combine the model and the view in <abbr data-title="Model-View-Controller, a common architecture for modern applications">MVC</abbr> architecture), there's a reason why APIs have become so commonplace in web apps today.

 ```md
 # HOW APIs WORK IN WEB APPS